 Trust has to be earned over time through consistency, proximity, and being knowledgeable.
 In our Vertex Management Development Training Program, we talk about team building.
 We discuss how to develop trust in order to build an effective team.
 We’d love to come to your credit union and do our Vertex Live Management Development Training Program.
 If you’d like to learn more, please reach out to me.

 “Go for it gang!
 You know where to find me.” – Mike Neill

-Michael Neill is the president and founder of ServiStar, a company he started more than 20 years ago.
+Michael Neill is the Chief Learning Officer of ServiStar.
 When he isn’t intravenously consuming his daily Diet Coke, you can find it at a Nashville Predators hockey game with his lovely bride, Becky, screaming helpful tips at the players.